After Slaviansk's fall, splits open in Ukraine rebel ranks

 But another rebel leader, self-styled deputy prime minister Andrei Purgilin, told Reuters he wanted a collective decision- making body instead of a single line of command from Strelkov.

-"It's possible a government defense committee will be created," he said.
+"It's possible a government defence committee will be created," he said.
 "It may be a collective body."

 (Writing by Thomas Grove; Editing by Giles Elgood)